 The rates are available to Card Members once they have a card and are logged in to their account, but it is not possible to research the transfer rates on the David Jones Rewards on the American Express website before you get a card.
 Even when you do have a card, if you are opted into Qantas Points, you can’t see the rates either, as the Membership Rewards section of your account online is locked off.

 |Cathay Pacific Asia Miles||0.5|

 |Virgin Atlantic Flying Club||0.5|

 |Malaysia Airlines Enrich||0.5|

-Note that you can’t sign up for the card and flip-flop between the Qantas and DJ’s Membership Rewards options frequently.
-American Express allows you to change this once per year, which seems restrictive.
+Note that you can’t sign up for the card and flip-flop between the Qantas and Membership Rewards options frequently.
+American Express allows you to change this once per year.
 It can take at least a week to change earn options.

 Using this ‘feature’ of the program, you could choose to earn the sign-up bonus in one program, have it transferred to your frequent flyer partner airline of choice, and then swap to the other points currency for ongoing points earn – if that works for you.